Attendance Recovery

 Daily accounting may be used when an AR session meets the minimum daily minute requirement in a calendar day, and in this case the hourly recordkeeping requirement does not apply.

-No. EC Section 46211(e)(1) states that a student generates a day of attendance for apportionment only after meeting the minimum daily minute requirement for AR.
-Attendance may be recorded in hourly increments, but not in minutes or fractions of an hour.
+No. Attendance may be recorded in hourly increments, but not in minutes or fractions of an hour.
 Any participation documented in increments of less than one hour does not count toward meeting the required instructional time for AR.

-8. If a student has only participated in half of the applicable minimum daily minute requirement under EC Section 46211(e), can the local educational agency claim a half-day of attendance?
+10. If a student has only participated in half of the applicable minimum daily minute requirement under EC Section 46211(e), can the local educational agency claim a half-day of attendance?
+(Updated 04-May-2026)

-A student's participation in Attendance Recovery (AR) for less than the applicable minimum daily minute requirements does not generate a day or fraction of a day of attendance.
-A student in an AR program shall only be credited with not less than a full day of attendance, and only after the applicable minimum daily minute requirement is met (EC Section 46211(e)(1)).
+No. A student's participation in AR for less than the applicable minimum daily minute requirements does not generate any attendance.
+A student in AR shall only be credited with a day of attendance after the applicable minimum daily minute requirement has been met (EC Section 46211(e)(1)).

-9. How is the student cap on average daily attendance (ADA) applied when a student transfers between sites in a school district?
+11. How is the student cap on ADA applied when a student transfers between sites in a school district?
+(Updated 02-Sep-2025)

-The student cap on ADA that can be claimed through Attendance Recovery (AR) applies to each student for the entire school year (EC Section 46211(d)(1)).
+The student cap on ADA that can be claimed through AR applies to each student for the entire school year (EC Section 46211(d)(1)).

-The annual audit procedures will verify the statutory requirements of AR programs of EC Section 46211, including the student cap in subdivision (d), and the minimum daily minutes required under subdivision (e).
+The annual audit procedures will verify the statutory requirements of AR programs, including the student cap and the minimum daily minutes required (EC Section 46211(d) and (e)).

-10. Charter schools do not have minimum daily minute requirements for instructional time.
-How do they determine the days of average daily attendance that a student has generated through participation in an Attendance Recovery (AR) program?
+12. Charter schools do not have minimum daily minute requirements for instructional time.
+How do they determine the days of ADA that a student has generated through participation in AR?
+(Updated 04-May-2026)

 TK/Kindergarten